• Skip to main content

 For now, let’s touch upon a few of the basics.

-Per the federal government, you must protect every worker with workers compensation insurance.
-This insurance will pay for their medical bills and a percentage of their lost wages should they become injured while performing work for you.
-This insurance also helps mitigate employer liability in these situations.
+This coverage will pay for their medical bills and a percentage of their lost wages should they become injured while performing work for you.

 Additionally, according to the Small Business Association (SBA), you’ll need to get unemployment insurance for them as well.